Iskanderovulan/Supply-manager-app/src/widgets/Color/README.md

 ### Description

-`Color` provides a comprehensive interface for managing colors, including creation, filtering, sorting, pagination, and exporting.
+`Color` provides a comprehensive interface for managing colors, including filtering, sorting, pagination, and exporting.

 ### Public API

 #### Components

--   **`Color`** - A container component that integrates filtering, searching, sorting, table display, and export functionality for colors.
+-   **`Color`** — A container component that integrates filtering, searching, sorting, table display, and export functionality for colors.